 The CHISQ.TEST uses the following arguments:

-While providing the arguments, it is necessary that the actual_range and the expected_range arrays are of equal dimensions.
+When providing the arguments, it is necessary that the actual_range and the expected_range arrays are of equal dimensions.

 To understand the uses of the CHISQ.TEST function, let us consider an example: